 Truck drivers must obey the federally-mandated laws for hours of driving and on-duty time.
 They must record these times in their duty logs and take the appropriate rest periods to ensure they are awake, alert and healthy enough to drive the next leg of their journeys.
 Failing to follow these rules is not only illegal, but it also poses a risk to the surrounding traffic by putting a tired truck driver on the road.

 Inspection of cargo and checking in at weigh stations are also part of a truck driver’s duty to safely operate the vehicle.
 Cargo inspections ensure that a driver’s load is secure so it does not become a hazard to others.

-Aside from ignoring the rules and regulations for truck operation, a truck driver’s personal actions may also increase likelihood of a truck accident.
-Drivers who chose to violate driving time rules can become sleepy and turn to energy drinks, caffeine pills or other potentially dangerous (read: illegal) resources to stay awake.
+Aside from ignoring the Rules, and Regulations for truck operation, a truck driver’s personal actions may also increase the likelihood of a truck accident.
+Drivers who chose to violate driving time rules can become sleepy and turn to energy drinks, caffeine pills, or other potentially dangerous (read: illegal) resources to stay awake.
 This can have an adverse effect on driving ability and cause erratic driving behaviors.

 Another type of truck driver negligence is indulging in distractions.
-This includes use of cell phones during truck operation.
+This includes the use of cell phones during truck operations.
 Federal law prohibits truck drivers from operating hand-held cell phones while driving.
-Driving under the influence of drugs or alcohol is also a negligent behavior that can significantly increase risk of trucking accidents.
+Driving under the influence of drugs or alcohol is also negligent behavior that can significantly increase the risk of trucking accidents.

 If you or a loved one has been seriously injured in an accident caused by a negligent truck driver, you have the right to seek justice.
 Julie Johnson helps victims of negligent truck drivers and trucking companies pursue injury claims to compensate them for their damages and losses.